6Morpheus6/pinokio-wiki/README.md

 This can be done by clicking Wifi sharing on the main page of Pinokio at the top right corner and scanning the given QR Code.
 For LAN connections within the local network, this step can be skipped.

-- ***Wifi sharing*** will open the public URL to remote control the app with your mobile phone or tablet.
+- ***Wifi sharing*** will open the public URL to remote control the App with your mobile phone or tablet.
 - ***Open Session*** opens the App only with the local URL.
-- Additionally to the local URL address a proxy address appears in the terminal to access the app within the local network.
+- Additionally to the local URL address a proxy address appears in the terminal to access the App within the local network.

 #### Update, Reinstall, Factory Reset and Delete